Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 - Overfed: Tummy aches, acid reflux, and being too full can all be reasons why your baby needs to be close to you at bedtime.
 This is more common for bottle-fed babies.

-Understanding your baby’s need for your closeness, and their inability to sleep alone, is a matter of practicing patience and understanding.
+Understanding your baby’s need for your closeness, and their inability to sleep alone is a matter of practicing patience and understanding.
 With trial and error, you can work towards better understanding your baby and their needs.
-You have natural instincts, so listen to them!

 Helping Your Baby Sleep Alone

-Once you’ve determined the potential reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.
+Once you’ve determined the likely reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.

 Some of the issues are easy to handle.
 If your baby is overfeeding or taking naps too close to bedtime, all you have to do is adjust their feeding and sleeping schedule to — hopefully — see improvement.